 Johnson scores in OT, Lightning rally to beat Canadiens 4-3

-Montreal Canadiens goalie Carey Price reaches back to make the save on a shot by Tampa Bay Lightning left wing Ondrej Palat , of the Czech Republic, during the second period of an NHL hockey game Wednesday, Dec.
+Tampa Bay Lightning goalie Andrei Vasilevskiy , of Russia, can't hang onto the puck after making a save on a shot by Montreal Canadiens right wing Alexander Radulov during the first period of an NHL hockey game Wednesday, Dec.
 28, 2016, in Tampa, Fla.
-Defending for Montreal is defenseman Nathan Beaulieu .
+Mostly cloudy skies with a few snow showers after midnight.

 Add your comments below